timmcginley/Agile/Schedule/10/README.md

 Lecture
 * Three Horizons [Future] Framework
-* 3. Science Fiction Prototyping
+* Science Fiction Prototyping
+* Building Type Future Trajectories
+* Building System Future Trajectories

 ### Exercise
 How will your system be different from today, based on your prototyped future.
 What specific problems and challenges will it face?